-Event handlers determine what action will occur whenever an event is fired.
+Event handlers are functions that React components use to determine what action will occur whenever an event is fired.
 This could be a button click or a change in a text input.

-Essentially, event handlers make it possible for users to interact with your React app.
+Essentially, event handlers allow users to interact with your React app.
 Handling events with React elements is similar to handling events on DOM elements, with a few minor exceptions.

 onClick